 Five clinical trials have been completed with Tcelna in 356 patients, many with multiple years of treatment, the company reported.
 According to those studies, Tcelna demonstrated a potential to reduce the Annualized Relapse Rate (ARR) in MS patients and to slow disease progression.
 Evidence of an improvement in disability was also seen in a number of patients, suggesting a neuroprotective benefit.

 A Phase 2 double-blind and placebo-controlled study in 180 SPMS patients, that began in 2012, is expected to conclude in August 2016.
 Its primary endpoint is change in brain volume (atrophy) at 24 months as measured by magnetic resonance imaging (MRI), and secondary outcomes include sustained changes in disease progression.
+This did not meet its primary endpoint of reduction in brain volume change (atrophy), nor did it meet the secondary endpoint of reduction of the rate of sustained disease progression.
+Tcelna did show a favorable safety and tolerability profile, Opexa Therapeutics announced in October 2016.
+“We would like to express our sincere thanks to the patients in the Abili-T trial, as well as to the principal investigators and study coordinators, for their contributions to the study”, said Neil K. Warma, President and Chief Executive Officer of Opexa.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.